 - If it is not possible to contact everyone in the research population, researchers select a number of people to contact.
 This is called sampling. - There are two main types of sampling category probability samples and purposive samples. - In probability samples, all people within the research population have a specifiable chance of being selected.

 Only within random samples do participants have an equal chance of being selected.

-- Purposive samples are used if generalisation is not the goal. - The size of sample will depend upon the type and purpose of the research. - Sample sizes should take into account issues of non-response. - Remember that with postal surveys it might be difficult to control and know who has filled in a questionnaire.
+- Purposive samples are used if generalisation is not the goal. - The size of sample will depend upon the type and purpose of the research. - Sample sizes should take into account issues of nonresponse. - Remember that with postal surveys it might be difficult to control and know who has filled in a questionnaire.
 Will this affect your sample? - In some purposive samples it is difficult to specify at the beginning of the research how many people will be contacted. - It is possible to use a mixture of sampling techniques within one project which may help to overcome some of the disadvantages found within different procedures.

-- Bryman, A. and Cramer, D. (1990) Quantitative Data Analysis for Social Scientists, London: Routledge. - Clegg, F. (1989) Simple Statistics, Cambridge: Cambridge University Press. - De Vaus, D. (1991) Surveys in Social Research, 3rd edition, London: UCL Press. - Henry, G. (1990) Practical Sampling, Newbury Park, CA: Sage. - Huff, D. (1994) How to Lie With Statistics, NY: Norton. - Field, A. (2000) Discovering Statistics Using SPSS for Windows: Advanced Techniques for Beginners, London: Sage. - Owen, F. and Jones, R. (1994) Statistics, 4th edition, London: Pitman.
+- Bryman, A. and Cramer, D. (2004) Quantitative Data Analysis with SPSS 12 and 13: A Guide for Social Scientists, London: Routledge. - Clegg, F. (1989) Simple Statistics, Cambridge: Cambridge University Press. - De Vaus, D. (2001) Surveys in Social Research, 5th edition, London: Routledge. - Henry, G. (1990) Practical Sampling, Newbury Park, CA: Sage. - Huff, D. (1994) How to Lie With Statistics, NY: Norton.

+- Field, A. (2005) Discovering Statistics Using SPSS, 2nd edition, London: Sage. - Owen, F. and Jones, R. (1994) Statistics, 4th edition, London: Pitman.